Yangxinsix/myqueue/README.rst

 Submit task(s) to queue.

-positional arguments:
+task:

-  * *task*: Task to submit.
+    Task to submit.
+folder:
-  * *folder*: Submit tasks in this folder.
+    Submit tasks in this folder.
 Defaults to current folder.

 optional arguments:
   -h, --help            show this help message and exit